logangrado/latexdiff-git/README.md

 ## Alternatives

 #### [git-latexdiff](https://gitlab.com/git-latexdiff/git-latexdiff)
-git-latexdiff is a full-featured and solid alternative, but didn't fulfill my requirements.
-Unlike `latexdiff-git`, git-latexdiff generates the diff files in a temporary directory, and deletes them after generating a PDF.
-However, I prefer the diff files to overwrite my current files, which makes it far easier to find and resolve all the diffs. git-latexdiff also automatically generates and opens a diff'ed PDF.
+git-latexdiff automaticaly generates a diff'ed PDF between commits, and is very useful for quickly visualizing changes in `.tex` files between commits.
+However, if you're interested in combing through those diff's one by one in the `.tex`, it falls short.
+Not only does git-latexdiff flatten all source files into one big diff, but it also generates the diff in a temp directory.
+Personally, I prefer the diff files to overwrite my current files, which makes it far easier to find and resolve all the diffs.